Whimsy Stick

 The ten-minute canine flirt pole session structure

-A canine flirt pole session is not a free play period.
+A canine flirt pole session is not free play.
 It is a structured behavioral exercise with phases, cues, and a deliberate ending.
-The protocol below is the same sequence I run with client dogs ranging from reactive pets to working-line sport prospects.
-The structure is identical; only the duration of each phase changes by drive level.
+The protocol below is the sequence I run with every client dog, from reactive pets to working-line sport prospects.
+Only the duration of each phase changes by drive level.

 01